Education Centre

 Elective placements for overseas medical students

-• Check with your university regarding medical indemnity insurance for the duration of your time at Hawke’s Bay Fallen Soldiers' Memorial Hospital.
-See if you are eligible for MPS Indemnity Insurance:
+Check with your university to ensure you have medical indemnity insurance for the duration of your placement at Hawke’s Bay Fallen Soldiers' Memorial Hospital.
+You may be eligible for MPS Indemnity Insurance through Medical Protection (external link)

-• Provide a current CV and preferred dates of placement.
+A current CV and preferred placement dates

 Elective placements at Hawke’s Bay hospital